livecomsjournal/livecomsjournal.github.io/_editorial_policies/03_reviewer_information.md

 Before sending manuscripts for review, a lead editor of the relevant LiveCoMS section will have responded favorably to a [presubmission inquiry](https://livecomsjournal.github.io/authors/policies/#presubmission-letter) and then checked that the submitted manuscript indeed conforms to what was originally proposed.
 A LiveCoMS editor will also have checked that the manuscript appears to be reasonably well edited and ready for review.
-Given this preparation, LiveCoMS asks that reviewers respond promptly to review requests and take immediate action on reviewing manuscripts; typically we ask that reviews be returned within 10 days, though exceptions can be made in some cases.
+Given this preparation, LiveCoMS asks that reviewers respond promptly to review requests and take immediate action on reviewing manuscripts; typically we ask that reviews be returned within 14 days, though exceptions can be made in some cases.
 The review process is in general similar to typical journals, in that we seek to ensure manuscripts are of high quality and will provide significant benefits to the field.
 However, we do also have specific [review criteria](https://livecomsjournal.github.io/authors/policies/#review-criteria) and we ask reviewers to make sure they are aware of these, including [category-specific review criteria](https://livecomsjournal.github.io/authors/policies/#types-of-articles) relevant to the particular category of article.
+Additionally, consistent with its pedagogical mission, LiveCoMS requires a student review of each manuscript.
 We also have a Conflict of Interest policy and reviewers should make sure they are familiar with this and decline to review if they have a conflict, or if they are uncertain, to disclose any potential conflicts to the editor managing the review process.

 One potentially unique aspect of the LiveCoMS review process is the opportunity to engage with authors publicly rather than anonymously if you so desire.